GAME RESULTGame Result

 82' Shigeru MORIOKA → Kazuhiro MORI

-Player substitution 53' Yukihiko SATO → Tadatoshi MASUDA
+Player Substitution 53' Yukihiko SATO → Tadatoshi MASUDA

 68' Tetsuya ASANO → Tetsuhiro KINA